videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 };
 ```

-- Next we will add the `ReactPlayer`
+- Next, we will add the `ReactPlayer`

 ```jsx
 const ParticipantView = ({ participantId }) => {